Moving to France

 consulate in your area.
 Youll

-need eight copies of the application forms in French.
+need several copies of the application forms in French.
 No photocopies.

 You must explain how you will support yourself in France.
 Include